 If there are any updates available it will get downloaded automatically and the Nvidia driver crashing issue will get resolved.

-In case you don’t want to manually update your drivers then you can try Driver Easy.
+In case you don’t want to manually update your drivers then you can try Driver Updater.
 This will not only update the drivers but also solves other driver-related issues.

 Solution 7: Check Hardware for Issues